 The Florence South Carolina shootings did not happen in a vacuum.
 They have happened under an environment where the one single demographic that enjoys the most unfettered, unearned privilege on the whole planet, has been bombarded with messages about fictional disadvantages they are facing.
 We saw this expressed when both Trump Sr. and Jr. expressed their concerns for (white) males faced with this fictitious siege they are currently under.

-All of the above takes me back to the oft repeated trope of “the poor neglected straight angry working class white male” that was responsible for the election of Donald Trump.
-In fact this is a provably fictional myth that has been trafficked by an unimaginative class of my colleagues in the vacuously uncurious occupation of main stream journalism in the United States.
+All of the above takes me back to the oft repeated trope of “the poor, neglected, straight, angry, working class white male” that was responsible for the election of Donald Trump.
+In fact this is a provably fictional myth that has been trafficked by an unimaginative class of my colleagues in the vacuously incurious occupation of main stream journalism in the United States.

-First and foremost, white males have been angry pretty much ever since the passage of The Civil Rights Act of 1964 and have expressed their anger in their votes at exactly the same rates to the tune of the 60s and 70s percent, ever since then.
+First and foremost, there has been anger ever since the passage of The Civil Rights Act of 1964 and whites have expressed their anger in their votes at exactly the same rates to the tune of the 60s and 70s percent, ever since then.
 Donald Trump was elected by the exact same percentage as voted not only for John McCain in 2008, Mitt Romney in 2012, but also for Reagan including in his 1984 win where he won forty nine of fifty states.

 In fact, Trump won because Democrats, which include a diverse makeup of the majority of the population simply didn’t trust the Clinton machine.
 That coalition includes African Americans, Latinos, Asians, Native Americans and every other minority ethnic group in between as well as younger white men and women.
 This so called Obama coalition, either decided to stay home, vote for a third party candidate or not register a vote in the presidential race while voting for other seats, in just enough, albeit, very few states, to deny Hillary Clinton the win that all national polls had quite accurately predicted for her.